 What results do I get from the CSR Risk Check?

 The results that appear after completing the three steps of the tool are divided into 22 CSR themes.
-This report includes all the risks and advices in the database regarding the 1) selected country; 2) selected product/service; and 3) country-product combination.
+This report includes all the risks and recommendations in the database regarding the 1) selected country; 2) selected product/service; and 3) country-product combination.

 Products and services: There are several levels within the product list.
 For example, one of the main categories is ‘vegetables and fruit’, under which products are divided into subcategories.
 If you search for a specific product, like oranges, you will get the results of this specific product AND all product categories where this product belongs to.
 In this case, the CSR Risk Check will also show the category ‘vegetables and fruit’.
 If you choose a general product category, you will not receive the information about the underlying products.